animatedmax/spring-data-geode/src/main/markdown/index.md

 eviction applies to the Least Recently Used entry (also known as [LRU](https://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used)).
-Evicted entries are either destroyed or paged to disk (referred to as “overflow to disk”).
+Evicted entries are either destroyed or paged to disk (referred to as "overflow to disk").

 </div>

 <div class="paragraph">

-Spring Data for Apache Geode supports all eviction policies (entry count, memory, and heap usage) for PARTITION Regions, REPLICATE Regions, and client, local Regions by using the nested `eviction` element.
+Spring Data for GemFire supports all eviction policies (entry count, memory, and heap usage) for PARTITION Regions, REPLICATE Regions, and client, local Regions by using the nested `eviction` element.